What Modern Beauty Brands Get Right About Customer Experience

 6. Listen and Respond Quickly

 Today’s beauty brands are attentive to feedback as part of the beauty brand customer experience.
-They rely on reviews, comments, surveys and social messages to give them a sense of what’s working and what isn’t.
+They rely on reviews, comments, surveys and social messages to give you a sense of what’s working and what isn’t.

 Why Experience Matters More Than Ever